redhat-openshift-ecosystem/opct/doc/dev.md

 This tool builds heavily on [Sonobuoy](https://sonobuoy.io) therefore at least some high level knowledge of Sonobuoy is needed to really understand this tool.
-A good place to start with Sonobuoy is [its product docs](https://sonobuoy.io/docs).
+A good place to start with Sonobuoy is [its documentation](https://sonobuoy.io/docs).

 The OpenShift provider certification tool extends Sonobuoy in two places: